 The Discharge Support Program provides financial and Outreach support to youth ages 18-21 who are discharging from DCF to independent living.
 Youth may be eligible for funding to assist with first and last months' rent, security deposit, and initial utilities charges.
 Youth may call (617) 748-2421 or (617) 748-2232 to find out more about this program.

 Adolescent Outreach Workers provide intensive, individualized skills assessment and training to youth ages 14-21 in out-of-home placement.
 Adolescents gain information about healthy relationships, permanency planning, and are supported in developing a positive self-image.
 For referral to the Adolescent Outreach Program, please contact your social worker.

-Teen Living Program and The Young Parent Support Program
+The Teen Living and Young Parent Support programs.

 Preparing Adolescents for Young Adulthood is a five module program that focuses on independent living skills.
-These life skill modules are available for youth in DCF care/custody, and in out of home placement.
-Groups are offered seasonally at area offices or completed at a foster home and or group home/residential with a case worker.
-For more information on PAYA, please contact your DCF social worker and or your DCF adolescent outreach worker.
+These life skill modules are available for youth in DCF care/custody, and in out-of-home placement.
+Groups are offered seasonally at area offices, or completed at a foster home, or group home/residential with a case worker.
+For more information on PAYA, please contact your DCF social worker and/or your DCF adolescent outreach worker.